-- Injury or Illness caused by: (a) Atomic or thermonuclear explosion or resulting radiation; or (b) any type of military action, friendly or hostile.
+- c.
+Treatment, services and supplies for which the Participant: (a) has no obligation to pay or which would be furnished to a Participant without charge; (b) would be entitled to have furnished or paid for, fully or partially, under any law, regulation or agency of any government; or (c) would be entitled, or would be entitled if enrolled, to have furnished or paid for under any voluntary medical benefit or insurance plan established by any government; if this contract was not in effect. - Injury or Illness caused by: (a) Atomic or thermonuclear explosion or resulting radiation; or (b) any type of military action, friendly or hostile.
 Acts of domestic terrorism do not constitute military action. - e.
 Treatment, services and supplies for any Injury or Illness as the result of war, declared or undeclared, enemy action or action of Armed Forces of the United States, or any State of the United States, or its Allies, or while serving in the Armed Forces of any country. - f.
-Treatment, services and supplies furnished by the U.S. Veterans Administration (VA), except for such treatment, services and supplies for which under the policy the Health Plan and/or PBM is the primary payor and the U.S. Veterans Administration is the secondary payor under applicable federal law.
+Treatment, services and supplies furnished by the U.S. Veterans Administration (VA), except for such treatment, services and supplies for which under the policy the Health Plan and/or PBM is the primary payor and theVA is the secondary payor under applicable federal law.
 Benefits are not coordinated with the VA unless specific federal law requires such coordination. - g.
 Services for holistic medicine, including homeopathic medicine, or other programs with an objective to provide complete personal fulfillment. - h.
 Treatment, services or supplies used in educational or vocational training. - i.
-Treatment or service in connection with any Illness or Injury caused by a Participant (a) engaging in an illegal occupation or (b) commission of, or attempt to commit, a felony. - .
-Maintenance Care. - j.k.
-Care provided to assist with activities of daily living (ADL). - k.l.
-Personal comfort or convenience items such as in-Hospital television, telephone, private room, housekeeping, shopping, and homemaker services, and meal preparation services as part of home health care. - +m.Charges for injectable medications administered in a nursing home when the nursing home stay is not covered by the plan. - m.n.
+Treatment or service in connection with any Illness or Injury caused by a Participant (a) engaging in an illegal occupation or (b) commission of, or attempt to commit, a felony. - j.
+Maintenance Care. - k.
+Care provided to assist with activities of daily living (ADL). - Personal comfort or convenience items such as in-Hospital television, telephone, private room, housekeeping, shopping, and homemaker services, and meal preparation services as part of home health care. - m.
+Charges for injectable medications administered in a nursing home when the nursing home stay is not covered by the plan. - n.
 Custodial, nursing facility (except skilled), or domiciliary care.
-This includes community reentry programs.
+This includes community reentry programs. - o.

-h.o.
 Expenses incurred prior to the coverage Effective Date in the Health Plan and/or PBM, or services received after the Health Plan and/or PBM coverage or eligibility terminates.
 Except when a Participant's coverage terminates because of Subscriber cancellation or nonpayment of premium, benefits shall continue to the Participant if he or she is Confined as an inpatient on the coverage termination date but only until the attending physician determines that Confinement is no longer Medically Necessary; the contract maximum is reached; the end of 12 months after the date of termination; or Confinement ceases, whichever occurs first.
-If the termination is a result of a Subscriber changing Health Plans during a prescribed enrollment period as determined by the Board, benefits after the effective date with the succeeding Health Plan will be the responsibility of the succeeding Health Plan unless the facility in which the Participant is Confined is not part of the
+If the termination is a result of a Subscriber changing Health Plans during a prescribed enrollment period as determined by the Board, benefits after the effective date with the succeeding Health Plan will be the responsibility of the succeeding Health Plan unless the facility in which the Participant is Confined is not part of the succeeding Health Plan's network.
+In this instance, the liability will remain with the previous insurer.